ritza-co/code-with-replit-book/manuscript/16-building-a-discord-bot-with-node-and-repl-it.md

 * Be careful about **spacing**.
 If you put a space on either side of the `=` in your `.env` file, these spaces will be part of the variable name or the value, so make sure you don't have any spaces around the `=` or at the end of the line.
 * Run the code again.
 Sometimes you'll need to refresh the whole page to make sure that your environment variables are successfully loaded.

-In the image below you we've highlighted the "Add file" button, the new file (`.env`) and how to define the secret token for our bot's use.
+In the image below we've highlighted the "Add file" button, the new file (`.env`) and how to define the secret token for our bot's use.

 ![Creating our .env file](resources/09_repl_nodejs_env.PNG)